 A knee reconstruction involves surgery to replace your knee joint with a prosthesis—an artificial knee joint.
 Mostly, these prostheses are made of plastic and metal, and consist of 3 main components:

 Most people spend about 5 to 7 days in hospital, depending on their progress and rehabilitation.
-Your surgeon may provide you with a programme designed to prevent blood clots in the legs — a complication which can happen after knee replacement surgery.
-Some warning signs include:

 Although infection of the knee joint can occur, this is quite rare.